New & Ongoing Projects

 Project Background/Description

 Good Luck Community Center is an existing community center in Service Area 3 in Lanham, Maryland.
 The center was constructed in 1972 and was most recently renovated in 1990.
 The 10,300-square-foot facility includes a gymnasium, weight room, kitchenette, and two multi-purpose rooms.
 Adjacent to the building is Seabrook Park, which includes two tennis courts and one baseball field, a football/multipurpose field, and a playground for ages 2-5 and 5-12 equipment.
-As the community center building approaches 50 years of age, the building is likely reaching the end of its useful life, both physically and functionally.
+With the community center building exceeding 50 years of age, it has reached the end of its useful life, both physically and functionally.

 In 2014, M-NCPPC developed Formula 2040, a functional master plan for recreation in the County.
 Formula 2040 noted that there is a deficit of recreation space in Service Area 3.
 The four (4) existing community centers do not offer enough space to service the current or projected population.
 The plan recommended the expansion of three facilities in Service Area 3 to close the space deficit: expand the nearby Glenn Dale Community Center into a large multigenerational center with aquatic space; add 20,000 square feet of non-aquatic recreation space to Bowie Community Center; and add 20,000 square feet of non-aquatic recreation space to Good Luck Community Center.